kerbo2/CampaignForTheSolarSystem/README.md

-# Campaign For The Solar System
+# The Campaign For The Solar System

 A vassal implementation of Campaign for the Solar System.
 Best played with 4 players but it can work with 2 or 3.
 System, ruleset, lore and orbital system/map layout by Kaydevs.
 Vassal implementation by me w/ testing and design help from friends :)